• Skip to primary navigation

 Strawberry Cake

-• ½ cup strawberries mashed/chopped
+• ½ cup strawberries for the strawberry puree

 • ½ cup softened unsalted butter